HPSoftware/hubot-sitescope/README.md

     }
 }
 ```
 * To configure the default SiteScope instance edit `default_sis` parameter.
-* Basic authentication used in order to authorise to SiteScope API.
+  * This parameter used to select default SiteScope instance that will be used if no specific instance name specified then running bot commands from the chat
+* `instances` parameter represent the array of SiteScope instance settings
+  * For each set of settings the url parameter is the URL of the SiteScope REST api in following format: `http(s)://[your SiteScope host]:[port]/SiteScope/api`
+* `Authorization`` is the authorization required to authenticate against your SiteScope instance in basic authentication format.
   * For more details about basic atuh please check: [Wiki](https://en.wikipedia.org/wiki/Basic_access_authentication)

-Note: If bot is running, after changing values reload configuration requred
+**Note**: If your bot is running and you make any changes to the configuration values, then you must reload the configuration file for the changes to take effect.

 ## Commands support